KmWahba808/AZ-900/README.md

 ---

-### 107. "If a resource group named RG1 has a delete lock, <ins>only a member of the global administrators group can delete RG1</ins>."
+### 107. "If a resource group named RG1 has a delete lock, <u>only a member of the global administrators group can delete RG1</u>."
 Is the underlined text correct?

 - [ ] A. No change is needed
 - [x] B. the delete lock must be removed before an administrator can delete RG1